-When asked to rate their satisfaction with fisheries educational programs that focus on "increasing the publics understanding and appreciation of aquatic ecosystems and fisheries management programs" 43% of the respondents said that they were very/somewhat satisfied with the educational programs.
+When asked rate their to satisfaction with fisheries educational programs that focus on "increasing the publics understanding and appreciation of aquatic ecosystems and fisheries management programs" 43% of the respondents said that they were very/somewhat satisfied with the educational programs.
 Thus, 57% were not very to somewhat satisfied, indicating room for improvement.